sshak1r/fda-recall-tracker/README.md

-# Developer Manual — FDA Recall Tracker
+# FDA Recall Tracker

+## Description

+FDA Recall Tracker is a full-stack web application that makes FDA food recall data searchable, filterable, and easy to understand.
+It pulls live data from the openFDA Food Enforcement API, displays results in a sortable paginated table, visualizes trends with charts, and lets users save recalls to a personal watchlist stored in a Supabase database.

+Built for INST 377 — Information Architecture for the Web, University of Maryland, Spring 2026.

+## Target Browsers

+- **Desktop:** Chrome 120+, Firefox 120+, Safari 17+, Edge 120+
+- **Mobile:** iOS Safari 17+, Android Chrome 120+
+- Responsive layout works on screens 375px and wider.

+## Link to Developer Manual

+See the Developer Manual section below.

+---

+# Developer Manual

 > **Audience:** Future developers taking over this codebase.
 This assumes you know web development basics but are new to this project.

----

 ## Project Architecture

 ```
 fda-recall-tracker/
 ├── server.js          ← Node.js/Express backend (all API endpoints)
-├── package.json       ← Dependencies and scripts
+├── package.json       ← Dependencies and npm scripts
 ├── .env.example       ← Copy to .env and fill in your credentials
 ├── .gitignore
 ├── public/